-At your request, Miller and Lents, Ltd. (MLL) estimated the net liquids and gas reserves and future net revenues as of December 31, 2013 attributable to JSC KazMunaiGas EP (KMG EP) in certain oil and gas fields.
+At your request, Miller and Lents, Ltd. (MLL) estimated the net liquids and gas reserves and future net revenues as of December 31, 2014 attributable to JSC KazMunaiGas EP (KMG EP) in certain oil and gas fields.
 Liquids include oil, condensate, and natural gas liquids (NGLs).
 The properties evaluated are located in the Republic of Kazakhstan.
-In addition, we estimated the net oil and gas resources as of December 31, 2013 attributable to KMG EP.
+In addition, we estimated the net oil and gas resources as of December 31, 2104 attributable to KMG EP.
+MLL evaluated a total of 48 KMG EP fields located in the Republic of Kazakhstan.

 Our reserves evaluations were performed using the prices and expenses provided by KMG EP.
-The aggregate results of our evaluations as of December 31, 2013 for KMG EP are summarized below:
+The aggregate results of our evaluations as of December 31, 2014 for KMG EP are summarized below: